Compassion and altruism can lead to debt if you overextend and give too much.

 “That’s when they finally accepted the proposal.
 I couldn’t do the stressful job of negotiating that you all do.
 You guys have to be commended because I know I couldn’t do it even when I tried.”

 This is one of the advantages of going through a credit counseling agency to consolidate debt.
 Credit counseling agencies have established relationships with creditors and financial institutions.
 They also have proven track records of helping clients to pay back everything they owe.
-As a result, creditors are often more willing to accepted negotiated payment arrangements, because they have more of a guarantee that there will be results.
+As a result, creditors are often more willing to accept negotiated payment arrangements, because they have more of a guarantee that there will be results.

 “Now I only have to make one payment to you as opposed to making numerous payments to multiple companies.
 Some of my interest rates had gotten up to 28.9 percent, but when I consolidated my rates were much lower so I could focus on paying off the debt.”